2005 Nissan Xterra Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2005 Nissan Xterra
+A guide to repairs, service, and maintenance costs for your 2005 Nissan Xterra

 The fuel level sensor can fail causing erratic or inaccurate fuel gauge readings.
 The Check Engine Light may also illuminate.
 Nissan has recalled 2006 - 2008 vehicles only for this fuel gauge issue.
 For more information on the recall, please click here»